artcore-c/AI-Voice-Clone-with-Qwen3-TTS/README.md

 #### See **Notes:** section below for Hardware Recommendations

-___
+---
 ## 🎬 Video Guide

 [![AI Voice Clone with Colab + Qwen3-TTS (Free)](https://img.youtube.com/vi/CgDs8WL5YSE/maxresdefault.jpg)](https://youtu.be/CgDs8WL5YSE)

 This repository was created as a companion to the YouTube video covering:

 - **Qwen3-TTS** setup with Google Colab

-___
+---
 ## 🚀 Quick Start

 1. Open the Colab notebook: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/)
 2. Enable GPU: **Runtime → Change runtime type → GPU (T4)**
-3. Run cells 1 - 7 in order
+3. For **Preset/Custom Voice** run cells 1 - 7 in order
-   *(first run will download model weights)*
+   _(first run will download model weights)_
+4. For **Voice Cloning** run cells 8 - 12 in order
-4. Upload a short reference audio clip (3–20 seconds) for voice cloning
+5. Upload a short reference audio clip (3–20 seconds) for voice cloning
-5. Enter the transcription of your clip and the text you want generated
+6. Enter the transcription of your clip and the text you want generated
-6. Generate and download your cloned voice!
+7. Generate and download your cloned voice!

 ---
 ### Cell 1 — Enable GPU Runtime

 In Google Colab:

 - Runtime → Change runtime type
 - Set Hardware accelerator to GPU (T4)